Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Discussion and Related Work

 \paragraph{Joint retriever-reader training} Joint training approaches typically concentrate on transferring information between a pre-trained reader into a pre-trained retriever.
 These methods commonly involve updating the retriever index during the training process in the context of knowledge-intensive tasks, such as open-domain question answering.
 For instance, REALM \cite{realm} utilizes masked language modeling as a learning signal to update the retriever.
 EMDR2 \cite{emdr2} extends FiD by using encoder-decoder models to back-propagate errors from the predicted answer to the retriever.
-Similarly, \newcite{fid2} demonstrate that it is possible to use attention scores from the reader to supervise the retriever.
+Similarly, \newcite{fid2, reatt} uses attention scores from the reader to supervise the retriever directly using the attention matrix as a training signal to enable joint end-to-end training with the supervision of the downstream task.
 Notably, \newcite{atlas} further scale up these approaches and jointly train a retriever with an encoder-decoder model, demonstrating strong few-shot learning capabilities.
 They also investigate various retriever updating techniques to address train-test mismatches in the retrieval process.
 We do not encounter the issue of index update since we compute the entire index through a forward pass.

-\paragraph{Attention as Retrieval} Several works view the attention layer as a retrieval component.
-Memorizing Transformers \cite{memorizing} employ a single $k$-NN layer and retrieve cached keys and values without back-propagating gradients through the retrieval operation.
-Similarly, \newcite{unlimiformer} demonstrate that this approach can be used with any existing pre-trained model and apply it at every attention layer for long summarization tasks.
-Notably, \newcite{reatt} use this observation and employ a caching mechanism \cite{scaling_bs} to enable joint end-to-end training with the supervision of the downstream task.
-We view the latter as a potential way to fine-tune RPT and leave it for future work.

 \paragraph{Retriever Pre-training} Early work on retriever pre-training relied on the unsupervised Inverse Cloze Task to pre-train the retriever \cite{latent-lee,realm}.
 It was later shown that directly using BERT \cite{bert} with a supervised objective is sufficient to get good performance on standard benchmarks \cite{dpr}.
 However, this paradigm showed lackluster performance on long-tail entities compared to BM25 \citep{qampari,entityquestions}.
 Recently, unsupervised pre-training methods \cite{cocondenser,spider,contriever} enabled improved performance.
 However, these methods are initialized from a pre-trained BERT \cite{bert} encoder model, while RPT is a retriever-reader architecture trained from scratch that outperforms BM25 without any additional pre-training.